Molecule Generation for Drug Design: a Graph Learning Perspective: Introduction

-In this survey, we provide a thorough review of different state-of-the-art graph-based molecule generation and optimization methods proposed in recent years and classify them into three categories in terms of their generation strategy, namely all-at-once, fragments-based and node-by-node.
-Representative public datasets are also discussed along with the common evaluation metrics.
-Furthermore, we give a thorough analysis of existing challenges and suggest three potential directions for future research.
+In this survey, we provide a comprehensive review of the latest graph-based methods for molecule generation and optimization.
+These methods are classified into three categories based on their generation strategies: \emph{all-at-once}, \emph{fragment-based}, and \emph{node-by-node}.
+The survey also covers key public datasets and standard evaluation metrics used in this field.
+Additionally, we delve into an in-depth analysis of the current challenges faced in this area and proposes three promising directions for future research.